By Judith D. Schwartz

 Judith D. Schwartz is the author of three books on regeneration —The Reindeer Chronicles, Cows Save the Planet, and Water in Plain Sight — each of which has advanced the regenerative movement.
 She is a founding member of Soil Centric’s Advisory Board.

 Soil Centric was founded on the premise that everyone has a role to play in solving the climate crisis.
 By aggregating and curating opportunities, resources and examples of regeneration taking place around the world, we’re here to help you find your role!
-We’re releasing a new app to help guide you on your regenerative journey.
-Sign up below to get the invite!
+Our web-based app (free on our site) can help guide you on your regenerative journey.